niklasf/double-checked-cell/README.md

 Related crates
 --------------

 * [once_cell](https://crates.io/crates/once_cell) - Provides a superset of this crate's functionality, with a nicely consistent API.
-Uses `parking_lot` to support fallible initialization.

 These crates are similar but distinct by design: